Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction

-But first, let us look into a simple example to understand its usage.
-Copy and Paste the sample VBA code given below into a Standard Module in your database:
+But first, will experiment with a simple example to understand its usage.
+Copy and paste the sample VBA code given below into a Standard Module in your database:

 Public Function myFilter()